TasneemFatma1/Weather-Website/README.md

 # Weather-Website
-Developed it by using HTML, CSS, Bootstrap, and Javascript
+Developed a Weather website using NodeJS and ReactJS.